- kahlil gibran

 ...

-the brother in law apparently hits her often.
+after it happened, I had a conversation with the other women and girls from her village...the brother in law apparently hits her often.
 I told them they should go straight home if that was something that might happen to them.
 They said no, but were worried that he might come back (for me (!))(no worries, I was in no danger whatever).
 But I did tell them that I would rather he came after me than her. ....

 which is when one of my favorite little girls, Noori, about 11 years old- super sweet and usually really quiet and shy, says 'rup, if he ever tried to lay a finger on you, every woman and girl here would stand up and chase him away.'